04. Creating World/Kingdom Maps

 These values are not locked at creation time.
 At any time during map editing, the values may be changed in the Mini-Map area.

-Note: The distance between the vertices of a hex will be larger than the distance between side if the hex is symmetrical.
+Note: The distance between the vertices of a hex will be larger than the distance between sides if the hex is symmetrical.

 Initial View Level